NY.com

 Museum of Jewish Heritage

-"The Museum of Jewish Heritage – A Living Memorial to the Holocaust opened to the public in September 1997.
+"The Museum of Jewish Heritage -- Living Memorial to the Holocaust opened to the public in September 1997.
 Its mission is to educate people of all ages and backgrounds about the 20th century Jewish experience before, during, and after the Holocaust."

 The Museum of Jewish Heritage is down in Battery Park City close to the National Museum of the American Indian.
 The museum stands at the center of a flower garden that looks beautiful when everything is in bloom.
 Inside, the galleries wind around like a maze, but it’s not so complicated that you could get lost, just keep moving forward and up an you’ll be fine.
 The top floor has a great view of New York harbor with the Statue of Liberty and Ellis Island.